MaraRinn/WOLF-Walkthrough/Walkthrough/wiki_page.md

 Unfortunately, it turns out that _Rare Metals_ are not a thing in Kerbin biomes.
 Okay, what about the others? _Electronics_ requires _Synthetics_ which in turn requires _ExoticMinerals_ ... which it turns out are not available on Kerbin either.
 Maybe _Prototypes_ then?
 No, they require _Electronics_ which we can't manufacture in WOLF on Kerbin. _Robotics_ are in the same boat, requiring _Alloys_.
 Last on the list are _Specialized Parts_ but it turns out that they require _Refined Exotics_ (refined from _Rare Metals_ and _Exotic Minerals_).

 The only spaceship-building things we can make on Kerbin using WOLF infrastructure are _Material Kits_ and _Fuel_.
 What do we do about the rest?
-For the boot-strapping stage, any time we need _Specialized Parts_, _Alloys_, _Electronics_, _Prototypes_, _Robotics_ or _Synthetics_ the options are to buy them (create a new craft with a resource container full of the resource we're after), set up WOLF infrastructure where we _can_ find them and transport the supplies to the shipyard, or find some surface resources to extract and perform all the industry using MKS.
+For the boot-strapping stage, any time we need _Specialized Parts_, _Alloys_, _Electronics_, _Prototypes_, _Robotics_ or _Synthetics_ the options are to buy them (create a new craft with a resource container full of the resource we're after), find some surface resources to extract and perform all the industry using MKS, or set up WOLF infrastructure where we _can_ find them and transport the supplies to the shipyard using WOLF routes and transfers.

 For this walkthrough we're not going to go overboard with production, and as far as the other spaceship building materials go we'll simply buy them.
 Tens of abundance for _Material Kits_ and _Fuel_ will be enough to get us to Minmus where we'll find the resources that Kerbin doesn't have itself.
 Along the way we'll also produce _Fertilizer_, _Food_, _Oxygen_, and _Water_ to reduce the amount of infrastructure we need to establish on Minmus at the start.

 ### 01 Grasslands Material Kits

-Clear the SPH build area and load up the **WOLF Route Builder Rover**, add the **RBR 5 Material Kits** subassembly four times to get 20 _Material Kits_ production, put 3 x Miner and 3 x Technician in the **Karibou Passenger Cabin** (as indicated in the subassembly description), and check the _Planner_ pane of the **WOLF Dashboard** to see which biome will have the most resources left over after we commit to this _Material Kit_ production.
+Clear the SPH build area and load up the **WOLF Route Builder Rover**, attach a **RBR Trailer** subassembly, then add the **RBR 5 Material Kits** subassembly to the trailer four times to get 20 _Material Kits_ production, put 3 x Miner and 3 x Technician in the **Karibou Passenger Cabin** (as indicated in the subassembly description), and check the _Planner_ pane of the **WOLF Dashboard** to see which biome will have the most resources left over after we commit to this _Material Kit_ production.
 For me this is the _Grasslands_ biome which had 100 _Minerals_ abundance before this infrastructure took 20 away.

 The _Planner_ shows that there's a deficit of Power and Maintenance, so add a **WOLF Maintenance Module** and a **WOLF Power Module** to the trailer and you should have a completed depot expansion.